Learn about thermistors and how to program an Arduino to measure its data.

 In a typical application of a resistor, you do not want the resistance to change with temperature.
 This is not really possible in real life but it's possible to ensure only a small change in resistance with a large change of temperature.
 If this were not the case, resistors would make weird things happen in circuits, such as an LED that gets much brighter and dimmer as the ambient temperature changes.

 But, what if you really did want that LED’s brightness to be a function of temperature?
 This is where the thermistor comes in.
 As you might have guessed, a thermistor has a large change in resistance with a small change of temperature.
-To illustrate this concept, check out a typical curve of a thermistor:

 The units are shown but not the actual values as a thermistor can tailor to different ranges depending on which you buy.
 As you can see, the temperature gets hotter, the resistance is lower.
 This is a property of a Negative Temperature Coefficient resistor (NTC for short).